cpierceworld/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### 1. Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

-Here are five German traffic signs that I found on the web:
+Here are seven German traffic signs that I found on the web:

 ![alt text][test_image1] ![alt text][test_image2] ![alt text][test_image3]
 ![alt text][test_image4] ![alt text][test_image5] ![alt text][test_image6]